AKCDV/CargoTracker_Group4/README.md

-# 🌡️ Group4 IoT: Real-Time Humidity Monitoring for Cargo Trucks 🚛
+# Group4 IoT: Real-Time Humidity Monitoring for Cargo Trucks

-## Project Overview 📋
+## Project Overview
-This project ensures the safe transport of sensitive goods by developing an IoT-based application that **monitors and controls humidity** inside cargo trucks.
-It sends **instant alerts** to drivers if conditions exceed set limits and can **automatically adjust** via HVAC systems to keep the cargo safe. 📊 **Historical data** is logged for compliance and traceability, while **predictive analytics** help avoid future problems. 🌐 **Cloud integration** allows fleet managers to oversee multiple trucks from anywhere.
+This project ensures the safe transport of sensitive goods by developing an IoT-based application that monitors and controls humidity inside cargo trucks.
+It sends instant alerts to drivers if conditions exceed set limits and can automatically adjust via HVAC systems to maintain safe conditions.
+Historical data is logged for compliance and traceability, and predictive analytics help avoid future problems.
+Cloud integration allows fleet managers to monitor multiple trucks remotely.

-## Features ✨
+## Features

-- **Real-Time Humidity Monitoring** 📡: Continuous tracking of humidity levels inside the cargo area using IoT sensors.
+- **Real-Time Humidity Monitoring**: Continuous tracking of humidity levels inside the cargo area using IoT sensors.

-- **Customizable Humidity Thresholds** ⚙️: Set specific ranges based on the type of cargo being transported.

-- **Driver Alerts** 📱: Instant notifications (via SMS, email, or mobile app) if humidity exceeds the safe range.
+- **Driver Alerts**: Notifications

-- **Automated Humidity Control** 🛠️: Integration with HVAC systems to automatically adjust and maintain ideal humidity levels.
+- **Automated Humidity Control**: Integration with systems to maintain ideal humidity levels.

-- **Data Logging & Reporting** 🗄️: Store historical data for compliance and reporting, ensuring traceability.
+- **Data Logging and Reporting**: Storage of historical data for compliance and traceability.

-- **Predictive Analytics** 🔮: Detect patterns and predict potential issues before they occur using machine learning.

-- **Cloud Integration** ☁️: Centralized fleet monitoring for logistics managers, enabling remote access to data from multiple trucks.
+- **Cloud Integration**: Centralized fleet monitoring for logistics managers, enabling remote access to truck data.

-## User Stories 🧑‍💻
+## User Stories

-- **As a driver**, I want to receive real-time alerts on my mobile device when humidity levels exceed safe limits, so I can take immediate action to protect the cargo. 🚨
+- **Driver**: Receive real-time alerts on mobile devices when humidity levels exceed safe limits to take immediate action.

-- **As a fleet manager**, I want to monitor the humidity levels of all trucks remotely from a centralized dashboard, so I can ensure product safety across the fleet. 📊
+- **Fleet Manager**: Monitor humidity levels of all trucks remotely from a centralized dashboard to ensure product safety.

-- **As a logistics coordinator**, I want to set specific humidity thresholds for different types of cargo, so the system can maintain optimal conditions. 📦
+- **Logistics Coordinator**: Set specific humidity thresholds for different cargo types to maintain optimal conditions.

-- **As a truck owner**, I want to view historical humidity data for each trip, so I can verify that goods were kept in proper conditions and provide proof to clients. 📝
+- **Truck Owner**: View historical humidity data for each trip to verify proper conditions and provide proof to clients.

-- **As a maintenance technician**, I want the system to notify me of recurring humidity issues, so I can perform preventive maintenance on the truck's climate control systems. 🔧
+- **Maintenance Technician**: Get notified of recurring humidity issues to perform preventive maintenance on HVAC systems.

+## How to Use
+1. Install IoT sensors in the cargo area.
+2. Configure the system with customized humidity thresholds.
+3. Integrate with HVAC systems for automated control.
+4. Monitor data and receive alerts through the cloud dashboard.

+## Requirements
+- IoT sensors (e.g., DHT11 or equivalent)
+- Cloud platform (e.g., Microsoft Azure, AWS, or Google Cloud)
+- Internet connection for real-time data synchronization